Coursework requirements may be satisfied in the following ways:

 Each degree program requires that a Proctor administer the final examination for all Major (or Core) courses and all General Education courses.
 The purpose of the proctored examination is to verify that the person completing the final examination is in fact, the person who enrolled in the course of study.
 The following points will help provide additional information on the proctored Final Examination:

 - The individual who will serve as the Proctor is selected by the student and approved by the University.
-Typical examples include members of the clergy, job supervisor, co-worker, librarian, counselor, etc. A Proctor can be any reputable person, other than a relative, current CCU student or CCU graduate.
+Typical examples include members of the clergy, job supervisor, co-worker, librarian, counselor, etc. A Proctor can be any reputable person, other than a relative, someone that resides with you, current CCU student or CCU graduate.

 - The final examination will be sent directly to the Proctor via mail or email.